mkramlich/latlearn/README.md

 * benchmark regression tests (for basic QA automation & CI/CD pipelines)
 * engine performance tuning & optimization refactors

-To help understand what latlearn can do, there is a (very simple) sample of a latency report file included in this repo.
+To help understand what LatLearn can do, there is a (very simple) sample of a latency report file included in this repo.
 It is at [./report-examples/latlearn-report.txt](./report-examples/latlearn-report.txt).
 But it is also recommended that you run [./buildrun.sh](./buildrun.sh) and poke around.

-The latlearn code is NOT intended to meet everyone's needs.
+The LatLearn code is NOT intended to meet everyone's needs.
 It scratched an itch, in-house.
 And it has the benefit of being well-understood by its creator, with no surprises.
 And it is easy to enhance or augment where desired.

 There is MUCH more to come!
 There is more LL-related code to extract from Slartboz (and clean up, of course.)
 And there's a long list of in-house ideas for further enhancement.